kaisermann/selene/README.md

 You can use controllers to pass data to specific templates.
 A controller must be created inside the [`./controllers/`](https://github.com/kaisermann/selene/blob/master/controllers/) directory.
 A controller scope is defined by each class name returned by `get_body_class`.

-Selene prepends a `global` class to the `body`, creating a global controller that can pass data to any template.

 #### Custom Blade Directives

 * `@mainquery ... @endmainquery` - Loops through the main query.